qmk/qmk_firmware/users/ericgebhart/readme.md

 I only have one.
 It's in keymap/keymap.c.
 My config.h has all the current usable settings.
 Turn on the layers by enabling and choosing them in config.h.
 Most keyboards don't need a keymap.c.
-If they fail to build for it being missing it just needs an empty one.
-This was needed for the kyria, splitkb/kyria/keymaps/ericgebhart.
-There is an empty keymap.c for this reason.
-I don't know why the kyria is different.

-There are corresponding Bepo layers, as needed, which will arrive if Bepo is enabled.
+There are corresponding Bepo layers, as needed, which will arrive if *SECOND_LOCALE* is set to _BEPO_.
 This essentially doubles the number of keymaps.
-Nav, layers, RGB, and Adjust are not duplicated as there is no current need.
+Nav, mouse, media, layers, RGB, and Adjust are not duplicated as there is no current need.

 ## Mods, home row and otherwise.
 With all these layers it was a real pain to apply mods consistently and easily with the old wrapper code.
 So I changed the way I use keymap macro wrappers and added in my own mod layer.
 The only thing it has is the mods to apply.
 No more editing keymaps to apply mods.
-I do it once, and it works everywhere I want.
+I do it once, and it works everywhere I want by location.

 Multiple versions are possible.
-Just copy the trns_mod_layer.h to a new name and modify it with a new extension name.
+Just copy the trns_mod_layer.h to a new name and modify it with a new extension name, (replace '_trns').
 Then add it's include to mod_layer.h, to be used when the config says.

 The defines for *MODS_ARE* and *DEFAULT_MODS* determine which mods are applied to a given keymap layer.
-The combo reference layers use this to change to transparent mods so that the reference is clean keycodes.

 Keyboard matrix Layouts
 -----------
 There are currently more than 1 layout per keyboard, mostly for clarity and the anticipation of modified transient layers.
-This is where the keymap of the keyboard meets all the edge, middle and thumb keys, and makes it easy to give just a 3x10 definition for most layers regardless of which keyboard it is going to.
+This is where the keymap of the keyboard meets the mods and all the edge, middle and thumb keys, and makes it easy to give just a 3x10 definition for most layers regardless of which keyboard it is going to.

 To use an existing layout for a different keyboard, simply make an entry in *keyboards.h* to assign the proper layouts that fit that keyboard.